Meroz: In medieval Jewish interpretation

-In later thought
+In Protestant thought

 In Protestant thought, the "sin of Meroz" refers to apathy or a failure to testify.
 In John Buchan's Witch Wood, set at the time of the Covenanters, the narrator says of the protagonist, David Semphill, that "he felt that it was his duty to testify, or otherwise he would be guilty of the sin of Meroz, the sin of apathy when his faith was challenged.

 At the time of the American Revolution, Patriot writers argued that the Loyalists were guilty of the sin of Meroz, in that they neglected to defend their country, religion and liberty.

 In Modern Hebrew literature

 From Hayim Nahman Bialik's poem Birkat 'am (People's blessing, Adar II 5654/March 1894):